jamonholmgren/textbox.page/README.md

 # textbox.page

-Just a simple textbox for pasting text into and editing.
+A simple textbox for pasting text into and editing.
+Preserves contents between page reloads and also provides some nifty stats at the bottom.

 [textbox.page](https://textbox.page)